Trump would be 'disappointed' in Kim if reports about North Korea launch site true

 The Center for Strategic and International Studies think tank released a separate report, also citing satellite imagery, that concluded North Korea was “pursuing a rapid rebuilding” at the site.

+While North Korea’s official media said last week that Kim and Trump had decided at the summit to continue talks, its vice foreign minister, Choe Son Hui, told reporters Kim “might lose his willingness to pursue a deal” and questioned the need to continue.

+White House spokeswoman Sarah Sanders said earlier on Wednesday that the United States was “continuing to have ongoing conversations with North Korea,” but did not elaborate.

-Reporting by Jeff Mason; Writing by David Brunnstrom; editing by Richard Chang and Jonathan Oatis
+Reporting by Jeff Mason and David Brunnstrom; additional reporting by David Alexander and Tim Ahmann; editing by Richard Chang and Jonathan Oatis